-You can claim Industrial Injuries Disablement Benefit if you were employed in a job, or on an employment training scheme or course, that either:
+You can claim Industrial Injuries Disablement Benefit if you were employed in a job, or on an employment training scheme or course, that caused you to have one of the following:

-- caused you to have a disease - caused you to have an accident.
+- a disease - an accident.

 Cancers that can be caused by working in certain jobs include lung cancer and mesothelioma (a type of cancer caused by the material asbestos).
+You can find out more information about these cancers in our booklets Understanding lung cancer and Understanding mesothelioma (see page 184).